anandsundaramoorthysa/TamilKaviWebsite/README.md

 * Information about the TamilKavi Python package and dataset.
 * A dedicated submission form for contributing new poems to the collection.
 * Responsive design for various devices.
-* Links to the project's GitHub repository and PyPI page.
+* Links to the project's GitHub repository, Hugging Face Dataset and PyPI page.

 ## Contribution